 What the UK IP minster has said

-There are some concerns that introducing plain packaging cigarettes-461894_640for cigarettes could lead to similar sanctions on other ‘unhealthy’ products such as junk food.
+There are some concerns that introducing plain packaging for cigarettes could lead to similar sanctions on other ‘unhealthy’ products such as junk food.
 In an attempt to provide reassurance on the issue, IP Minster Baroness Neville-Rolfe has said on the matter: “Let me assure you that my officials and I have been working tirelessly to ensure that the potential impact on brand and intellectual property has been given full and proper consideration.
 We have been sure to emphasise the vital role that brands play towards the UK’s economic wellbeing.
 I want to be clear that the government has no intention to extend standardised packaging to any product other than tobacco.
 The government sees the introduction of standardised packaging of tobacco as a unique approach to tackle smoking and its appalling effect on public health.”

 The wider view point

-Australia introduced plain packaging on cigarettes back in ashtray-507086_6402012 and is currently defending this decision in a case in front of the World Trade Organisation.
+Australia introduced plain packaging on cigarettes back in 2012 and is currently defending this decision in a case in front of the World Trade Organisation.
 However, it’s very unlikely that the huge consumer market in the US will follow suit.
 A statement on the Global IP Center website outlines beliefs that to do so would put the industry at higher risk of counterfeit production, potentially create trade barriers and may result in other finding themselves in the firing line.
 In summary: “The U.S. Chamber of Commerce strongly supports measures to protect public health and recognizes the importance of reducing smoking rates.
 However, we believe that standardized packaging — also known as “plain packaging” — undermines lawful protection of intellectual property, does not advance public health goals, violates international agreements, and sets a dangerous precedent for other industries.”

 The next steps in the plain packaging debate